aarneranta/python-course-gbg/extralab/extralab.md

   def exp2polynom(exp): ...
   # exp2polynom(pow(add(var(),const(1)),const(3))) == [1, 3, 3, 1]
 ```
 You should copy and use the class `Exp` defined above.
-Since no parser is assumed here, it is handy to define some helper functions to construct expressions, as shown in the second example:
+Since no parser is assumed here, it is handy to define some helper functions to construct expressions to be able to test your code easily.
+The second example above uses some such functions, and you should define the following:
 ```
 def app(op,x,y):
     return Exp(op,[x,y])

 def add(x,y):
     return app("+",x,y)
- # and so on for other binary operators
+ # and so on for all binary operators: add, sub, mul, pow

 def var():
     return Exp("x",[])